vndrre/k-rauta/readme.md

 - Button "Ideest lahenduseni" which directs you to a page which helps you solve your problems when choosing a certain product
 - Button "Meie kaubamärgid" which directs you to a page which gives you all of the companies logos K-Rauta is partnering with

+### Main Section

+#### Recommended products section
+- Card swiper which shows all of the recommended products
+- Three mostly bought categories
+- Card swiper with all of the K-Rauta's partner companies

+#### For you Section
+When NOT Logged IN:
+- Gives you a random selection of products that might be suitable for you When Logged IN:
+- Gives you a selection of products suitable for you, based on your history on the store

+#### Product Section
+- When scrolling gives you recommended products in all of the categories listed on the "Horizontal Container"

+### Info Section

+#### Shipping
+- Button "Tarne", which gives you information about shipping

+#### Return Options & Guarantee
+- Button "Garantii ja tagastus", which gives you information about Return Options & Guarantee

+#### Payment Methods
+- Button "Makseviisid", which gives you information about all of the payment methods

+#### Customer Service
+- Button "Klienditeenindus", which gives you information about customer service

+### Footer